fefa4ka/cdefer/README.md

 -   Portability: Making the "C Defer" library more portable across different C compilers could make it more widely used and useful to more developers.

 Overall, we are open to any ideas for improving the "C Defer" library and making it a more powerful and useful tool for C programmers.
 If you have any ideas or suggestions, please don't hesitate to contribute!

+## License

+This library is currently unlicensed.
+This means that it is not restricted by any copyright or licensing terms and is free to use, modify, and distribute as desired.
+However, we encourage contributors to consider releasing their contributions under an open source license to allow others to use and build upon the library.

+We are open to any suggestions for an appropriate open source license for the "C Defer" library.
+Please feel free to open an issue or pull request to discuss potential licensing options.